 To simulate realistic foregrounds, we utilize the Python Sky Model (PySM), a widely used tool for generating full-sky simulations of Galactic emissions in intensity and polarization~\cite{pysm}.
 PySM allows us to model various components, including thermal dust, synchrotron, and free-free emission, using publicly available data and phenomenological models.
 By incorporating PySM, our simulations capture the complexity of the foregrounds, providing a more realistic test for our U-Net-based cleaning method.

 While several CMB foreground cleaning methods exist, each comes with its own limitations and systematic biases.
-A comparative analysis of multiple independent techniques, including our U-Net approach, is crucial for validating results and quantifying systematic uncertainties, ultimately strengthening the reliability of cosmological inferences.
+A comparative analysis of results from multiple independent techniques, including our U-Net approach, is crucial for validating inferences and quantifying systematic uncertainties, ultimately strengthening the reliability of cosmological inferences.
 Our analysis demonstrates that the GAN-based model not only suppresses foreground contamination and instrumental noise, but also performs effective beam deconvolution.
 In particular, it corrects for the statistical isotropy (SI) violation caused by noncircular beams and the asymmetric scan pattern—systematic effects that conventional foreground-cleaning methods are fundamentally unable to remove—thereby yielding a more accurate recovery of the true CMB sky.

-At present we have explored our analysis only on the CMB temperature skymaps.
-In future, this method can be extended to polarization studies and applied to other cosmological datasets, such as HI intensity mapping etc. The computational efficiency of deep learning approaches also makes them attractive for large-scale cosmological surveys, where traditional methods may be prohibitively expensive.
+At present we have explored our analysis only on the CMB temperature and E-mode polarization skymaps.
+In future, this method can be extended to B-mode polarization studies and applied to other cosmological datasets, such as HI intensity mapping etc. The computational efficiency of deep learning approaches also makes them attractive for large-scale cosmological surveys, where traditional methods may be prohibitively expensive.

 This paper has been organized as follows.
 In Section~\ref{Sec:SimulationPipeline}, we describe the simulation pipeline used to generate the realizations of the observed sky maps.
 These realizations are later used to train our network.
 Section~\ref{Section3:NeuralNetwork} provides details of the neural network that we use for the foreground removal.
-The results from out analysis are presented in the Section~\ref{sec:results-discussion}.
-We also discuss the challenges, limitations, highlighting the potential of this approach to advance CMB data analysis.
-The final section is the discussion and conclusion.
+The results from our analysis are presented in Section~\ref{sec:results-discussion}.
+We highlight the potential of this approach to advance CMB data analysis and also discuss challenges and limitations in Section~\ref{sec:discussion}.
+The final section, Section~\ref{sec:conclusion}, presents our conclusions.